sourcebots/sb-vision/README.md

 which produces an xml calibration file.
 This file is placed in `sb_vision` directory.
 Any extra calibrations can be shipped as part of the package via addition to the `MANIFEST.in` file.

+### Compatibility note

+`sb-vision` currently only has support for the TeckNet C016 camera.
+Since the only known client of this project ([`robotd`](https://github.com/sourcebots/robotd)) has been asking for the `'c270'` model for all connected cameras, this project offers the C016 camera model under that name as well.

+This behaviour is deprecated and will be removed in June 2018.